Silk Road sweeteners: China woos Myanmar's NLD with junkets

 "They wanted to know whether she is a stooge of the USA or something like that, how much her thoughts and her ideology is Westernized, but they soon found that she's quite independent," said NLD central executive committee member Han Tha Myint.

-Since the Rohingya crisis, Suu Kyi she has visited few countries that joined calls for action against Myanmar for the alleged abuses against the Rohingya - which Myanmar denies.
+Since the Rohingya crisis, Suu Kyi has visited few countries that joined calls for action against Myanmar for the alleged abuses against the Rohingya - which Myanmar denies.

 "She chooses the country to visit based on what our nation will get from that visit," said party spokesman Myo Nyunt, "not that country's inclination to dictatorship or democracy, because our country is in need of close friends."